AutoSamp: Autoencoding k-space Sampling via Variational Information Maximization for 3D MRI: Results

 \subsection{Dependence on Dataset and Anatomy}

 We test the dependence on the training sets by comparing the learned patterns from the brain and knee datasets.
 Fig. \ref{fig:anatomy} shows the sampling patterns along with the PSFs for $R=5$ and $R=10$ with the noise variance $\sigma=0.0001$.
-The sampling patterns show different characteristics due to the differences in image energy spectrums, as well as image and k-space supports of these two datasets.
+The sampling patterns show different characteristics due to the differences in image energy spectra, as well as image and k-space supports of these two datasets.
+Appendix~\ref{appendix:cross_anatomy} compares reconstruction quality of the brain-optimized pattern on the knee test set and demonstrates the anatomy-specific nature of optimized sampling patterns from an image quality perspective.